Why SMEs in Singapore need to get on cloud accounting now

 Companies that use cloud accounting can do away with the server infrastructure to store data.
 In addition, you will not require IT staff to maintain or update the cloud accounting system.

-This does not mean that cloud accounting does not have down time for security or system upgrade.
+This does not mean that cloud accounting does not have downtime for security or system upgrades.
 There will be downtime, although it may not be as long and costly as having an on-site server.
 Fewer overhead expenses and software purchases will allow you to save more on business operations.

-Whereas those with in-house server will understand the growing pains of having to purchase new software license and pay for more system management fees every time the company grows.
-Companies studied by Microsoft said that cloud saved 26 percent of IT budget and reduced security management time by 18 hours a week.
+Whereas those with an in-house server will understand the growing pains of having to purchase new software licenses and pay for more system management fees every time the company grows.
+Companies studied by Microsoft said that the cloud saved 26 percent of the IT budget and reduced security management time by 18 hours a week.

 Also, you can save some papers.
 Although they may look insignificant, paper filing is expensive.
 The space cost of one standard filing cabinet is estimated to be $70 per year.

-This has not included all the filing folders, boxes, and employment cost needed to process and organise the files.
+This has not included all the filing folders, boxes, and employment costs needed to process and organize the files.
 A firm can save up to about $2,000 per year from eliminating paper filing.

-On top of saving money from better security and fewer error, companies that use cloud system can focus their budget and time on more strategic business activities.
-They can also get help and technical support from a professional firm to maximise the business impact of cloud accounting.
+On top of saving money from better security and fewer error, companies that use cloud systems can focus their budget and time on more strategic business activities.
+They can also get help and technical support from a professional firm to maximize the business impact of cloud accounting.

-As a result, according to Microsoft survey, 42 per cent said the cloud made it easier for them to scale their business to explore new markets and 41 per cent said they could employ more staff in roles that directly benefit sales or growth.
+As a result, according to a Microsoft survey, 42 percent said the cloud made it easier for them to scale their business to explore new markets and 41 percent said they could employ more staff in roles that directly benefit sales or growth.

 Technology is disrupting industries wholesale.
-And accounting is of no exception, and for the better as it helps companies like yours automate tedious tasks, gain more control over the business and overcome resources and manpower constraint.
+And accounting is no exception, and for the better, as it helps companies like yours automate tedious tasks, gain more control over the business, and overcome resources and manpower constraints.

-If you want to take the first step to finding out more about how cloud accounting can help you, you can sign up for a free consultation right here.
+If you want to take the first step to find out more about how cloud accounting can help you, you can sign up for a free consultation right here.